bugerry87/mic-opcc/README.md

 # MIC-OPCC: Multi-Indexed Convolution model for Octree Point Cloud Compression

 Multi-Indexed Convolution introduces an alternative approach to spatial feature extraction, which we use in our entropy model to compress the occupation symbols of octree-encoded point clouds.
-This method achieves offers reduced time and memory usage per point compared to related work.
+This method offers reduced time and memory usage per point compared to related work.

 ## Requirements